-IT 424 Network Operating Systems 3 credits
+IT 424 Network Operating Systems 3 of

-Identifies the main functions of operating systems and network operating systems, and distinguishes between the two.
+This course identifies the main functions of operating systems and network operating systems, and distinguishes between the two.
 Examines and compares the basic features of common network operating systems such as Novell NetWare, all versions of Windows, Unix, and Linux.
-Discusses the common examples of network utility software and Internet software, software licensing agreements, and network security and backup/recovery issues.
+It discusses the common examples of network utility software and Internet software, software licensing agreements, and network security and backup/recovery issues.

-Wireless Technology
+IT 426 Wireless Technology